Instituto-Atlantico/janus/docs/usage.md

 ## Dojot

-Dojot is the mqqt broker supported by Janus.
+Dojot is the MQTT broker supported by Janus.

 ### Deploying dojot